arnelenero/reactorlib/docs/functional-components.md

 The use of Reactor Library's _higher order components_ (HOCs) encourage the use of _functional components_ (in constrast to _class components_), which are enhanced by injecting data or additional functionality into them.
 You can, however, also use Reactor Library with your existing class based components.

-**Note on React Hooks:** At the time of this writing, the React Hooks API has not been officially released yet.
-Developers who choose to jump to pure functional components right away will find Reactor Library's HOCs useful while waiting for the Hooks version.
+**Note on React Hooks:** The React Hooks API has been officially released, and Reactor Library will soon follow suit with the hook version of most of its HOCs.
+However, depending on the specific use-case, some developers might still prefer/need to use HOCs over hooks.
+It looks like in some cases HOCs can be significantly faster than Hooks (see [this article](https://medium.com/@aenero/react-hooks-slower-than-hoc-ff105586036) which compares Hooks performance to Reactor Library HOCs).

 ## Enhancing Components by Composition